-Did you know that you can start a lemon tree in a cup?
+Did you know that you can start a real, fruit-bearing indoor lemon tree in a teacup or mug?

 Typically, lemon trees flourish outdoors year-round in hot, sunny regions, but they can also thrive indoors as edible houseplants in cold-season climates.

-We’re aware of the fact that citrus fruits are very alkalinizing as well as rich in magnesium, calcium, phosphorus, potassium, and loads of vitamins.
+And probably, you’re aware of the fact that citrus fruit are very alkalinizing as well as rich in magnesium, calcium, phosphorus, potassium, and loads of vitamins.

 The fragrant orangery at the gardens of Versailles, with more than a 1,000 carefully manicured potted plants, might be the world’s most famous showcase of citrus trees indoors or out, but you don’t need to be Marie Antoinette to harvest your own lemons at home.